18 Things Teachers Should Know About Autistic Students in the Classroom

 9. They are impatient and may say hurtful words:

-Due to the lack of conversational skills, these kids may say some inappropriate words to their classmates or teachers.
+Due to the lack of conversational skills, they may say some inappropriate words to their classmates or teachers.

 10. They have creative ideas to share with their classmates: